OSGeo/grass-addons/grass7/raster/r.estimap.recreation/README.md

 ### Using pre-processed maps

-The first six input options of the module, are designed to receive pre-processed input maps that classify as either
+The first four input options of the module, are designed to receive pre-processed input maps that classify as either
 `land`,
 `natural`,
 `water`,
-`urban`
-`recreation`
 and `infrastructure` resources
-that add somewhat to the recreational value of the area.
+that add to the recreational value of the area.
 _Pro-processing_ means here
 to derive a map
 that scores the given resources,